DataThinkMonkey/EverythingCLI/CLIapps.md

-# Command Line Desktop Apps
+# Command Line Desktop Applications Alternatives

 **Objective:** This is my effort to show that anything on the Desktop can be